- October 23, 2012 [Day-One Patch]

 Medal of Honor: Warfighter has got a lot of pressure on its shoulders.
 Not only is it trying to establish its place among a number of other AAA shooters releasing this fall, but it’s also coming off of a mediocre success with regards to the series’ initial reboot in 2010.
 Luckily, as far as the multiplayer goes, which is what we’re concerned about here, I can tell you right off the bat that Medal of Honor: 2010 this is not.
 Improvements in nearly every department are substantial, which we’ll get into further in this review.
 The question is, is it enough?

 I say “potential” because, in its current state, Warfighter can be a rather shaky and unstable mess at times.
 We’re talking some pretty serious bugs and glitches here, like falling through maps, sound-drops, full-on game or console freezing and a few VoIP issues on the PC, some of which have luckily been ironed out in the latest server update.
 Sadly, these issues don’t make for a very confident release and can overshadow what makes Warfighter so great – its gameplay.
-That being said, gamers need to realize that everything mentioned above can easily, and most certainly will be adressed in post-launch patching and tweaking.
 In the end, Warfighter’s core remains in-tact and should not be so easily dismissed.
 Having gotten that out of the way, let’t talk about why you shouldn’t let this shooter slide underneath your radar this Fall.

 Warfighter plays great, to say it simply.
 We’re looking at a very solid package here.
 Controls are responsive, weapon-handling feels as it should, player movement is smooth and gameplay mechanics provide that ‘substance’ that many other shooters lack.
 Yes, it may appear that Warfighter attempts to serve as another middle-ground between Call of Duty and Battlefield, but it fills it’s own role well while injecting a bit of its own unique flavor.
 Though it doesn’t add a whole lot to the online FPS formula, it might just be the thing that a lot of shooter fans are looking for.